codebridge-za/newlands/README.md

-# newlands
+# 👪 Codebridge Newlands Projects

-A directory of all projects the Codebridge Newlands community is working on
+*A directory of all projects the Codebridge Newlands community is working on.*